-In the UK, Jemima Packington, 61, is the only “asparamante” in the world and says she can see in the future by tossing asparagus in the air.
-Her predictions are often oriented to her homeland, yet she launches her visions of the future around the world.
+In the United Kingdom, 61-year-old Jemima Packington is the only “asparamante” in the world and says she can see into the future by throwing asparagus into the air.
+Her predictions are often oriented towards her native country, but she is launching her visions of the future for the whole world.

 Indeed, some of Jemima’s predictions last year have come true.
-For example, she predicted it would rain a lot in summer (2017) in the UK.
-According to his prediction, it was found that the country lived the 11th wettest summer ever recorded.
-In previous years, she correctly predicted the credit crisis in her country or the euro crisis.
-Today, it has a long list of predictions, most of which have come true.
+For example, she predicted that it would rain a lot in the summer (2017) in the United Kingdom.
+According to his prediction, it was found that the country was experiencing the 11th wettest summer on record.
+In previous years, she correctly predicted her country’s credit crisis or the euro crisis.
+Today, it maintains a long list of predictions, most of which have been well fulfilled.

 “I take what I do seriously, but I never take myself seriously,” said Jemima, who lives in Bath, in southern England.
-“When I throw the asparagus, it creates patterns and these are the reasons I interpret.”
+“When I throw the asparagus, it creates patterns and it is these patterns that I interpret.”

-She uses fresh asparagus grown in her hometown of Evesham where she then collects the desired amount, throws them in the air and “reads” the shapes when they are in the air and on the ground.
+She uses fresh asparagus grown in her hometown of Evesham where she then collects the desired amount, throws it into the air and “reads” the shapes when they are in the air and on the ground.

-“Usually, I am 80% to 90% accurate with my predictions,” she said.
-“Sometimes I can be wrong because I have not quite read correctly, but I’m never far away.”
+“Usually I am 80% to 90% accurate with my predictions,” she said.
+“Sometimes I can be wrong because I haven’t quite read it correctly, but I’m never far away.”

-- Increase in the number of royal births.
+- Rise in the number of royal births.

-- The United Kingdom will suffer from flooding at the beginning of the year.
+- The United Kingdom will suffer from floods at the beginning of the year.

-- Brexit will force many countries outside the EU to review their border and immigration policies.
+- The Brexit will force many countries outside the EU to review their border and immigration policies.

 - The Bitcoin bubble will burst.

-- Resurgence of the book as opposed to e-libraries and video games.
+- Resurgence of the book as opposed to to cyber-libraries and video games.

-- More countries in the world will follow the Danish concept of Hygge, where the contentment and well-being of the mind and body is in order.
-A meaningful return to family values will be seen.
+- More countries in the world will follow the Danish concept of Hygge, where contentment and well-being of mind and body is the order of the day.
+A significant return to family values will be seen.

-- Politics (surely English) will be rocked by a series of scandals.
+Politics (probably English) will be rocked by a series of scandals.

-- The United States will bring the world to the brink of serious conflict if a successful intervention from the rest of the world can not be achieved.
+The United States will bring the world to the brink of serious conflict if a successful intervention by the rest of the world cannot be achieved.
 Beware of improbable peacemakers, she says.